janko/janko.io/_posts/2016-05-23-evaluating-ruby-libraries.md

 For example, Sequel is maintained perfectly: most of the time there are 0 open issues because they are fixed quickly, and the author additionally helps anyone at the Sequel Google group.
 The reason why there aren't more Sequel maintainers is because they simply wouldn't have anything to do :smiley:.

-Even though ActiveRecord has a larger number of contributors, I will always choose Sequel because it's simply better maintained.
+Even though ActiveRecord has a larger number of contributors, features like `ActiveRecord::Relation#or` still take 2 years to get merged (while Sequel usually had them all along).
+So I will always rather choose Sequel, because it's simply better maintained.

 ### Rails integration